taimax13/github_exercises/02_branching_basics.md

 To see what it's like to have a conflict, create a `revised-definitions` branch.

-In your gitHubCommands.js file, add definitions to to each variable inside the quotation marks.Stage, commit, and push your changes to `revised-definitions`.
+While on your `revised-definitions` branch, in your gitHubCommands.js file, add definitions to to each variable inside the quotation marks.
+Stage, commit, and push your changes to `revised-definitions`.

 Checkout the `master` branch.

 In your gitHubCommands.js file, assuming you don't already have the exact definition, change the definition for `gitRemote` to `const gitRemote = "manage remote git (GitHub)";`.
 When you try to save your file in VS Code, VS Code may give you an error message saying you have a conflict between files.
 Fix the conflict.
-Then merge `revised-definitions` to master.
-Then, stage, commit, and push master.
+Then merge `revised-definitions` to `master`.
+Then, stage, commit, and push to `master`.

-If you don't see an error from VS Code when trying to save, merge `revised-definitions` to master.
+If you don't see an error from VS Code when trying to save, go ahead and merge `revised-definitions` to `master`.
 If you still don't see a merge conflict.
-Stage and commit your changes to master and then merge `revised-definitions` to master.
+Stage and commit your changes to `master` and then merge `revised-definitions` to `master`.
 At some point along the way, you should see a merge conflict.
 It's when two branches have changes that are inconsistent with one another.
 You need to choose which change should be accepted.
-After resolving conflicts, merging your `revised-definitions` branch into `master`.
-Then you should stage, commit, and push your master branch.
+After resolving conflicts, merg your `revised-definitions` branch into `master`.
+Then you should stage, commit, and push your `master` branch.